Are You Being Impacted by a Neighbor's OWB?

 - Causing a visible plume migrating from an OWB and contacting a building on an adjacent property.

 The above list is non-exhaustive and other conditions may also constitute a nuisance.
-Furthermore, subdivision 247.3(d) provides for an opacity limit of 20 percent (six minute mean).
+Furthermore, subdivision 247.3(d) (link leaves DEC's website) provides for an opacity limit of 20 percent (six minute mean).

 What should you do if you are adversely impacted by smoke from a neighbor's OWB?